-The delivery groups oversee the design, development and implementation of all phases of the Low Emission Zones and will continue to be as implementation is underway.
+The delivery groups were involved in the design, development and implementation of the Low Emission Zones and will continue to be as implementation is underway.

 The National Transport Strategy (NTS2) sets out an ambitious and compelling vision for Scotland’s transport system for the next 20 years.

 A collaborative approach has been taken to the development of the document, with more than 60 organisations and 6500 people making a contribution.
 There were 1200 responses to the consultation.

 The Strategy sets out the actions that have to be taken to meet The Scottish Government’s ambitious climate change targets.
 It acknowledges that there needs to be a range of activity, including technological change to ultra-low emission vehicles, altering people’s travel behaviour through improved use of public and active travel modes, as well as a reduction in the demand for unsustainable transport.

 The strategy redefines investment priorities, putting sustainable and public transport at the heart of decision-making.

 Cleaner Air for Scotland 2 - Towards a Better Place for Everyone is Scotland's second air quality strategy, setting out how the Scottish Government and its partner organisations propose to further reduce air pollution to protect human health and fulfil Scotland’s legal responsibilities over the period 2021-2026.

 CAFS2 was published in July 2021, accompanied by a Delivery Plan, and replaces Cleaner Air for Scotland – The Road to a Healthier Future (CAFS) which was published in 2015.